 10. Explore the other applications

 There are even more LinkedIn applications that could be of use to you.
-By getting to the Applications Directory through the ‘More’ drop down menu, you’ll see that you can connect your blog and Twitter updates to LinkedIn; share a personalised Amazon reading list, content and presentations; and create polls.
+By getting to the Applications Directory through the ‘More’ drop-down menu, you’ll see that you can connect your blog and Twitter updates to LinkedIn; share a personalized Amazon reading list, content, and presentations; and create polls.
 Put simply, these are all ways to inform people about yourself and/or gather information for your job search.